AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

-# LITA CAPSTONE PROJECT_SALES DATA
+# LITA CAPSTONE PROJECT

-Welcome, This report details the analysis of a sales store.
-This repository contains an analysis of sales data using SQL and Excel,and power with the objective of uncovering valuable business insights.
-Ideal for data analysts, this project showcases SQL queries and Excel dashboards to analyze customer trends and PowerBI for Data Visualizaton, product performance, and revenue growth.
+##Project Title: Data_Analysis_of_a_Retail_Sales_Store

+##Project Overview

+Welcome to my Retail Sales Data Analysis project.
+This report details the analysis of a sales store that was given to me by LITA.
+With the aim to uncover valuable insights from retail sales data, By leveraging analytic Techniques and Vitualizations.
+This Project will highlight trends,identify key performance indicators and so on.Join me on this journey to transform this raw data into meaningful insights

 ## Introduction

-Lita Capstone is a retail store interested in understanding its sales performance.
-The goal of this project is to analyze sales data using:
+This retail store interested in understanding its sales performance.
+With the use of 3 analytic tools to analyze the sales data.

-- **SQL** for data manipulation
-- **Excel** for data exploration
+## Tools used
+*SQL*
-- **PowerBI** for data visualization
+Used for Querying data to derive key insight

+*Excel*
+Used for cleaning and formatting,Claculating Matrics Used for Inpection and Handling Duplicates

+*PowerBI*
+Used for creating an interactive dashboard to visualize the insights

-By leveraging SQL for data preparation and Excel for calculating metrics, this project provides insights into:
+ this project provides insights into:
 - Customer behavior
 - Product success
 - Regional sales performance